 Christmas Cards (or any type of holiday greeting card) are a matter of tradition.
 In fact, we’ve been sending them since 1915!
 Each year we send a message of good tidings to our friends and family, often updating them on the latest for our family in the past year.
-We check in with others and let them know we’re thinking of them in this festive season.
+We check in with others and let them know we’re thinking of them during this festive season.

 But what if we’re tired of tradition?
 What if we don’t want to gather addresses, pay for postage, or contribute to unnecessary paper waste?
 We hear you.
-Creating the perfect holiday card can be more stress than it’s worth, so it’s time to explore some new options for your 2021 Christmas card.
+Creating the perfect holiday card can be more stressful than it’s worth, so it’s time to explore some new options for your 2021 Christmas greeting card.
 Here are a few ideas to help you buck the stereotypes and stand out this year.

-It’s a thoughtful and heartfelt way to create connection with those you love.
+Why is a Kudoboard a great tool for the holiday season? 🌲 ❤️It’s a thoughtful and heartfelt way to create connection with those you love.
 Learn more about our unique Christmas cards.

 Unique Christmas Cards